linode/docs/CONTRIBUTING.md

 #### Install Go on macOS and Windows

-The Go package can be found on the [offical downloads page](https://go.dev/dl/).
+The Go package can be found on the [official downloads page](https://go.dev/dl/).
 Install the latest package available for your operating system.
 Since the latest version that is available at the time of this writing is 1.19.1, links to that version are used below:

 - **macOS (Intel):** Use the x.darwin-amd64.pkg file ([go1.19.1.darwin-amd64.pkg](https://go.dev/dl/go1.19.1.darwin-amd64.pkg))
 - **macOS (Apple Silicon):** Use the x.darwin-arm64.pkg file ([go1.19.1.darwin-arm64.pkg](https://go.dev/dl/go1.19.1.darwin-arm64.pkg))